exness/userver/scripts/docs/en/userver/roadmap_and_changelog.md

   for the PR!
 * Added support for @ref mongo::options::Hint for @ref storages::mongo::operations::Delete,
   @ref storages::mongo::bulk_ops::Update and @ref  storages::mongo::bulk_ops::Delete.
+* @ref storages::Query now used in ClickHouse, MySQL and SQLite drivers, making it possible to directly use result of generation @ref scripts/docs/en/userver/sql_files.md "external SQL/YQL files". storages::Query::Statement() and storages::Query::GetName() are now deprecated and will be removed soon.

 * gRPC:
   * gRPC clients now have @ref ugrpc::client::Reader, @ref ugrpc::client::Writer and @ref ugrpc::client::ReaderWriter